 27. Skip the mess at home and drop-in at an arts & crafts studio for painting, pottery making, jewelry designing, and even glassblowing.

-28. Make Valentine’s Day weekend a family affair with Family Date Night at Jenkinson’s Aquarium February 9-10.
+28. TKTKMake Valentine’s Day weekend a family affair with Family Date Night at Jenkinson’s Aquarium February 9-10.

-29. Chocolate lovers should head to the Morris Museum's Chocolate Festival on February 10 for games, tasty crafts, and a special performance.
+29. Chocolate lovers should head to the Morris Museum's Chocolate Family Fun Day on February 9 for games, tasty crafts, and a special performance.

-30. Ring in the Year of the Dog on February 10 with a Chinese New Year performance by the Nai-Ni Chen dance company at NJPAC.
+30. Ring in the Year of the Pig with a Chinese New Year performance by the Nai-Ni Chen dance company at NJPAC January 31-February 1.

 RELATED: Indoor Water Parks and Pools for New Jersey Families